wallarug/CircuitPython_MPU9250/README.md

 ## Magnetometer Calibration

 For real life applications you should almost always [calibrate the magnetometer](https://appelsiini.net/2018/calibrate-magnetometer/).
 The AK8963 driver supports both hard and soft iron correction.
-Calibration function takes two parameters: `count` is the number of samples to collect and `delay` is the delay in millisecods between the samples.
+Calibration function takes two parameters: `count` is the number of samples to collect and `delay` is the delay in milliseconds between the samples.

-With the default values of `256` and `200` calibration takes aproximately one minute.
+With the default values of `256` and `200` calibration takes approximately one minute.
 While calibration function is running the sensor should be rotated multiple times around each axis.

 ```python
 from mpu9250 import MPU9250